The ceiling is made of concrete

 That's not a reason to stop using the tools.
 It's a reason to have a clear-eyed picture of what you're actually building on.

 Flat subscription pricing for AI tools was always a fiction.
 The cost of an agentic workflow is genuinely variable: which model, how many steps, how much context, at what time of day.
 Pricing that obscures this is pricing that will change.
-It already is changing.
+It already is changing: the meter was always going to switch on.

-Usage-based models aren't a betrayal.
-They're just the actual shape of the cost becoming visible.
+Usage-based models just make the actual shape of the cost visible.

 The AI companies that win long-term are the ones closest to dedicated compute.
 That's why Anthropic's enterprise contracts matter more than your Max plan.
 That's why your 10x developer is gated by your pipeline, and now, behind that pipeline, by a substation.